TalDerei/Cuda-Barretenberg/src/aztec/gpu/notes/problems.md

             that some buckets are empty since they weren't filled.
 See #3 above.
         5. Apply a sum reduction to reduce all the buckets into a single value in each bucket module
         6. Final accumulation step to sum up the partial sums into a final output.

+    Open Questions:

+    4. Need to reconcile why it works with c = 10, but not c = 16.
+Should be the same!
+    The result from accumulate_buckets_kernel is not the same, since different subscalars can be mapped to a wide larger net of buckets and scalars are split differently, but the result of the partial sums after bucket_module_sum_reduction_kernel should be the same, but it's not...so i need to pin point the area where the variance is occuring.
+Update: because a simple sum reduction kernel is not the correct approach, instead need to implement the "running sum method".

+    5. The above tasks represent optimizations on top of the baseline correctness.
+Need to somehow ensure the MSM result is correct?
+And even then, these optimnizations might not be enough to make this workload fast enough...let's start with correctness first though.
+        Step 1: verify results from naive kernel and compare with barretenberg Step 2: check jacobian addition by 0, and P == Q checks Step 3: think about reducing pippenger to work on just two points Step 4: compare results

+    The obvious problems is that [1] sum reduction kernel is inefficient because its performing a standard reduction.
+    [2] the final accumulation is simply a double and add, which scales 273N.
+And on top of that, i'm not sure whether the answer is correct.